Economic Data and Intelligence

-- The volume of people registering to claim Universal Credit is at 162,865, more than double that in March.
-June saw a reduction, but subsequent months have continued to show a slight increase.
-Kent & Medway has the highest volume at over 72,000 but South Essex has the highest rate at 7,526 per 100,000 (or 7.5%) of the working age population.
-58% of claimants are male and by age, the biggest take up is within the 25-34 age range with 42,285 claimants.
+- The latest data set from 15th December shows that the volume of people registering to claim Universal Credit in November was 155,801.
+This remains more than double that in March.
+Kent & Medway has the highest volume at over 68,000 but South Essex has the highest rate at 7,205 per 100,000 (or 7.2%) of the working age population.
+58% of claimants are male.
+By age, the biggest take up is within the 25-34 age range with 39,815 claimants (26%).

-- Job postings in SELEP have continued to rise month on month since May, with postings over the last 30 days consistently higher than the than the same time in 2019.
+- Job postings in SELEP rose month on month between May and October but saw a slight decline in November.
+The last 30 days also indicate a decline, albeit with rates still higher than at the than the same time in 2019.

 - Over £800 million of grant payments (distributed by the LA) were paid to businesses in the SELEP area, with Wealden receiving the highest single amount of any district at over £41m.

 - As of 5th October, over 91,000 businesses had also received loans worth over £3.5bn under the government’s two largest Covid-19 loan schemes, the Coronavirus Business Interruption Loan Scheme and the Bounce Back Loan Scheme.

-- The SELEP Growth Hub supported more business engagements in the period April – June 2020 than in the previous year combined and although enquiries have reduced significantly from their peak in April, they are still above pre COVID-19 levels.
+- The SELEP Growth Hub supported more business engagements in the period April – June 2020 than in the previous year combined.
+Although they are still lower than their peak in April, the number of enquiries rose significantly between October and November.

 HealthView SELEP health data